blcksec/gdu/README.md

   gdu [flags] [directory_to_scan]

 Flags:
+  -g, --const-gc                      Enable memory garbage collection during analysis with constant level set by GOGC
+      --enable-profiling              Enable collection of profiling data and provide it on http://localhost:6060/debug/pprof/
   -h, --help                          help for gdu
-  -i, --ignore-dirs strings   Absolute paths to ignore (separated by comma) (default [/proc,/dev,/sys,/run]) -l, --log-file string       Path to a logfile (default "/dev/null") -c, --no-color              Do not use colorized output -x, --no-cross              Do not cross filesystem boundaries -p, --no-progress           Do not show progress in non-interactive mode -n, --non-interactive       Do not run in interactive mode -a, --show-apparent-size    Show apparent size
+  -i, --ignore-dirs strings           Absolute paths to ignore (separated by comma) (default [/proc,/dev,/sys,/run]) -I, --ignore-dirs-pattern strings   Absolute path patterns to ignore (separated by comma) -X, --ignore-from string            Read absolute path patterns to ignore from file -f, --input-file string             Import analysis from JSON file -l, --log-file string               Path to a logfile (default "/dev/null") -m, --max-cores int                 Set max cores that GDU will use.
+8 cores available (default 8) -c, --no-color                      Do not use colorized output -x, --no-cross                      Do not cross filesystem boundaries -H, --no-hidden                     Ignore hidden directories (beginning with dot) -p, --no-progress                   Do not show progress in non-interactive mode -n, --non-interactive               Do not run in interactive mode -o, --output-file string            Export all info into file as JSON -a, --show-apparent-size            Show apparent size -d, --show-disks                    Show all mounted disks
+      --si                            Show sizes with decimal SI prefixes (kB, MB, GB) instead of binary prefixes (KiB, MiB, GiB)
-  -d, --show-disks            Show all mounted disks -v, --version               Print version
+  -s, --summarize                     Show only a total in non-interactive mode -v, --version                       Print version
 ```

 ## Examples